Trackunit/developer-hub/api-docs/access-management-intro.md

 ---
-title: Service Management Introduction
+title: Access Management Introduction
-category: 624ebf4c9f55f70565968067
+category:
 ---
 Our Access Management API provides a list of APIs enabling machine owners to assign access to machines for operators.